Guillermo Tovar y de Teresa: Genealogy

 He was interested in investigating all the branches of his ancestry, passing through some of the largest and oldest families in the New Spain.
 In 2012, he submitted a request to succeed in the title of count of Gustarredondo, which litigated in Spain asking rights of possession.
-On the death of Guillermo Tovar, his nephew, Rafael Tovar y López-Portillo, son of Rafael Tovar y Teresa, director of Conaculta and grandson of the president José López-Portillo, requested the subrogation of the rights of his uncle in that title, because he is the firstborn.
+On the death of Guillermo Tovar, his nephew, Rafael Tovar y López-Portillo, son of Rafael Tovar y Teresa, director of Conaculta and grandson of President José López Portillo, requested the subrogation of the rights of his uncle in that title, because he is the firstborn.
 Guillermo Tovar was a great-grandson of Margarita López-Portillo y Rojas, in turn the sister of the lawyer, governor of the state of Jalisco, novelist, poet, playwright, journalist and language scholar José López Portillo y Rojas.
 Guillermo Tovar was also the maternal nephew of the writer José Bernardo Couto and maternal great-great-grandson of the writer José Joaquín Pesado.